-Today’s poem is “Transportation” by Kristin Lindquist.
+Today’s poem is “Transportation” by Kristen Lindquist.
 Kristen lives in her hometown of Camden.
 She received her MFA from the University of Oregon.
 She's the author of three collections of poetry, including the chapbook Invocation to the Birds, Transportation, and Tourists in the Known World: New & Selected Poems, which came out this spring.

 She writes, “ ‘Transportation’ is one attempt in my ongoing effort to capture a moment of everyday ecstasy, when personal joy suddenly (briefly) transforms and casts meaning on everything around me.
 I often find myself lulled into a poetic frame of mind when traveling.
 I wrote the first draft of this poem right there in the airport, before my connecting flight arrived.